We've compiled a list of marketing tips for architects that actually make the phone ring; all you need is a bit of practice and a lot of patience.

 This leaves you with a major problem.

-If you want to GROW, or if you want to CHANGE the quality of projects you work on, then you are in trouble.
-Because you’re not even being invited to the party for your dream projects; they don’t even know you exist.
+If you want to GROW or if you want to CHANGE the quality of projects you work on, then you are in trouble.
+Because you’re not even being invited to the party for your dream projects; those clients don’t even know you exist.

 Okay, let’s go.
 First, we need to understand THREE basic principles:

-- Sell the problems you solve, not the services you offer.
+- Sell the solutions you offer, not the services.
+(How can you fix their problem?)

 If you can understand my fishing analogy, then you can understand marketing.